Jakarta EE - No Turning Back

 What is clear is that Jakarta EE will need to preserve key existing capabilities from Java EE for a few years to give existing Java EE customers a clear path to evolve into Jakarta EE as it matures.
 Likewise, organizations currently invested in Java EE will be able to slowly take advantage of new cloud-native capabilities of Jakarta EE while still using key features of Java EE.
 They should also have ample time to migrate from Java EE capabilities marked as “proposed optional” to new Jakarta EE features.

 When it comes to microservices, Spring Boot has become quite popular.
 Spring Boot and Spring are based on Java and are a competing technology to Jakarta EE.
-Spring Boot adopted the “fat jar” concept from Dropwizard and Pivotal, the vendor that owns Spring Boot, also coined the term “cloud-native”, which is now widely used in the market.
+Spring Boot adopted the "fat jar" concept from Dropwizard, and Pivotal, the vendor that owns Spring Boot, also has marketed the term "cloud-native", originally coined by Netflix, which is now widely used in the market.
 Although cloud-native application development existed even before containers and microservices became popular, these have greatly influenced and changed what cloud-native application development is.
 The concept of fat jars is being replaced by layered container images, which are proving to be more efficient and accelerating, even further, the delivery of a cloud-native application.
 But I digress.
 When it comes to runtimes, organizations wanting to develop microservices have been mostly heading in the direction of Node.js and Spring Boot.
 Although some app servers are very well suited for microservices, a myth of Java EE being slow and a resource hog has unfortunately been spread in the market and has indiscriminately smeared all app servers.
 But this myth will soon have no legs to stand on anymore.
 With Jakarta EE, which will have cloud-native enterprise Java capabilities, organizations will have a third option for microservices and cloud-native application development.
 Organizations that have trusted Java EE to run their production workloads will have a clear path forward into cloud-native application development with Jakarta EE.

 Choices of frameworks and languages are good for developers, who are now used to using the right tool for the right task.
 Pivotal, the owners of Spring, participates in the Jakarta EE Working Group, together with IBM, Red Hat, Oracle, Microsoft, Fujitsu, SAP, Lightbend, among others.
 So, what does this mean for Spring’s future?
 There are many possible scenarios for how Jakarta EE and Spring will evolve: